 Thinking beyond borders

-Extended business travelers who are in Taiwan for 90 days or less will be subject to no tax in Taiwan (if the expatriate’s compensation is paid by a foreign employer with no recharge to a Taiwanese enterprise), or there will be an 18 percent withholding tax for 2017 if the expatriate’s compensation is paid by a Taiwanese enterprise.
+Extended business travelers who are in Taiwan for 90 days or less will not be subject to personal income tax in Taiwan (if the expatriate’s compensation is paid by a foreign employer with no recharge to a Taiwanese enterprise), or there will be an 18 percent withholding tax for 2020 if the expatriate’s compensation is paid by a Taiwanese enterprise.

 A person’s liability for Taiwanese tax is determined by residence status.
 An individual is considered resident if they remain in Taiwan for 183 days or more, and the individual will be taxed on remuneration received for services rendered in Taiwan.